Raunaq98/Support-Vector-Machines-SVM-/README.md

               C is large  =   narrow margins  =     low misclassification

 ***Support Vector Classifiers work only in the case when the points can be linearly separated.***

+# Support Vector Machines

+These are an extension of Support Vector Classifiers which uses **Kernels** to create non-linear boundaries.

+Kernels are functions between two observations that lead to different hyperplane shapes.
+These are of multiple types, few exmaples are linear, polynomial and radial.

+**gamma** is a hyperparameter that influences the effect of nearby points.

+        High gamma = less impact of nearby points
+        Low gamma  = more impact of nearby points